PoonamHardikPatel/Flex_Slippers/README.txt

 - Rebuild the Application...
 Sucessfully done...
 - Test the application - Test Done...
 All Good!!!
 - Commit all changes to GitHub!!!

+2022-10-14 01:23am

+- Adding "Rating" property in "Slipper.cs" file
+- Applied "Range" validation 1-5 on this feild
+- Edit the /Views/Movies/Index.cshtml file and add a Rating field.
+- Update the /Views/Movies/Create.cshtml with a Rating field.
+- Update the /Views/Movies/Delete.cshtml with a Rating field.
+- Update the /Views/Movies/Details.cshtml with a Rating field.
+- Update the /Views/Movies/Edit.cshtml with a Rating field.
+- Update the "SeedData.cs" file and add Rating feild data in it.

+//-------------------------------------------------------------------

+2022-10-14 12:02pm

+- Create "AboutUs.cshtml" file in "Views/Home" folder
+- Open and Update "HomeController.cshtml" file
+- Add Acion for "AboutUs" in controller
+- Add a link in the header of the "Views/Shared/_Layout.cshtml" file

+- Rebuild the Application...
+Sucessfully done...
+- Test the application - Test Done...
+All Good!!!

+- Create folder in "wwwroot/images"
+- Add images in this created folder

+- Open this file and write about our fictional company.